 She enjoys hiking, gardening, playing the ukulele, playing with her kids, reading, doing crafts, learning new languages, and walking dogs in her free time.

 Acadia Chartier joins us as an administrative assistant to the guidance department.
-Ms. Chartier is extremely detail orientated which lends itself well for working on transcripts and scheduling.
-Ms. Chartier brings experience assisting in an office setting and with children.
+Acadia is extremely detail orientated which lends itself well for working on transcripts and scheduling.
+Acadia brings experience assisting in an office setting and with children.
 She also brings management experience in inventory and logistics.
-She is currently working on her bachelor degree through the University of Maine.
+She is currently working on her bachelor's degree at the University of Maine.

 Acadia is passionate about the arts.
-She is a former dancer and has love and appreciation for music and photography.
-In her free time she enjoys yoga, hiking, and quality time at home with her cat, Clementine.
+She is a former dancer and has a love and appreciation for music and photography.
+She enjoys yoga, hiking, and quality time at home with her cat, Clementine.

 With a B.A. in Geography/Anthropology, Mindy also has certifications or experience supporting students from many various walks, including Pre-K, Special Education, Literacy, Drama, English as Foreign / Second Language, and even spent a year teaching math; which she will tell you she never (in a “bazillion” years!) suspected to have enjoyed so thoroughly.